 That’s why Fly Fishing Atlas brings you our suggestions for the best flies for trout.

-Identifying natural trout foods, and when they are vulnerable to trout is your first ingredient.
-We covered that in our guide on what trout eat, and in a similar vein this article has a focus on aquatic insects.
-The second ingredient you will need is an effective fly pattern, or imitation, that portrays that same moment of vulnerability to a trout.
+Identifying natural trout foods, and when they are vulnerable to trout is your primary focus.
+We covered that in our guide on what trout eat, and in a similar vein this article has a primary focus on aquatic insects.
+The secondary focus then becomes selecting an effective fly pattern, or imitation, that portrays that same moment of vulnerability to a trout.

 Successful imitation is based on more than size, shape, and color.
 Though those three elements are very important, it is equally, if not more important to imitate how the particular trout food behaves on the water, and also will feel when a trout bites it.
 The most effective flies for trout possess the whole package: size, shape, color, behavior and feel.
 Even the most traditional of fly patterns can, and should, be modified to resemble the natural trout food.
 When done correctly, success rates only increase.